umarhassan-mitodl/6.868j-fall-2011/content/pages/assignments/final-project.md

 For guidance about how to clearly communicate difficult ideas, please refer to this advice from Michael Covington:

-- Covington, Michael. "{{% resource_link "5982cace-12f2-4e6b-89b3-b6d696a74cdf" "How to Write More Clearly, Think More Clearly, and Learn Complex Material More Easily.\" (PDF)" %}} _How to Write More Clearly, Think More Clearly, and Learn Complex Material More Easily_.
+- Covington, Michael. "[How to Write More Clearly, Think More Clearly, and Learn Complex Material More Easily."
+(PDF)](http://www.ai.uga.edu/mc/WriteThinkLearn.pdf) _How to Write More Clearly, Think More Clearly, and Learn Complex Material More Easily_.
 2009.
-- Covington, Michael. {{% resource_link "32d6a091-e878-49a8-b916-842f69d31ea9" "How to Write a Term Paper or Thesis.
-(PDF)" %}} _How to Write_.
+- Covington, Michael.
+[How to Write a Term Paper or Thesis.
+(PDF)](http://www.ai.uga.edu/mc/howtowrite/howtowrite.pdf) _How to Write_.
 2011.

 {{% resource_link 4d182964-96d8-6a26-f8f1-e97fd030b967 "« Back to assignments" %}}